bbauska/UofM-Intro-HTML5/README.md

 So what types of links can we have?
 Some of the most common are called absolute links.
 We also have relative links.
-Internal links and graphical links and I&apos;'m gonna show you examples of each one of those.
+Internal links and graphical links and I&apos;m gonna show you examples of each one of those.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 180.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->